Amsterdam/ee-docs/README.md

 npm run import-docs
 ```

 This command downloads the latest markdown files from the [development-standards](https://github.com/Amsterdam/development-standards) repository.
+By default this will save documentation in the `docs` directory; to customize this you can pass as argument of the desired path after the `import-docs` command.

 ### Deployment